Today, there are more than 77,000 licensed Doctors of Chiropractic (DC) in the US alone.

 Chiropractors can help relieve joint pain, such as those caused by osteoarthritis, by gently manipulating soft tissues and helping improve overall posture and function.

-DCs can use active exercises and slow stretches to increase the range of motion in stiff joints, as well as to relieve pressure on certain nerves or to stop muscle spasms that contribute to pain.
+DCS can use active exercises and slow stretches to increase the range of motion in stiff joints, as well as to relieve pressure on specific nerves or to stop muscle spasms that contribute to pain.

 History of chiropractic care

-The natural healing abilities attributed to chiropractic care were first developed by a man named DD Palmer in 1895.
+DD Palmer first developed the natural healing abilities attributed to chiropractic care in 1895.

 Mr. Lillard hoped that DD Palmer had something up his sleeve to help his deafness.

-When Palmer learned that Lillard suffered a head injury that preceded his hearing condition, he evaluated his spine and noticed that a vertebra in his upper back appeared to be misaligned.
+When Palmer learned that Lillard suffered a head injury that preceded his hearing condition, he evaluated his spine.
+He noticed that a vertebra in his upper back appeared to be misaligned.

 According to Palmer:

-“I had a case of heart problems that was not improving.
-I examined the spine and found a displaced vertebra pressing against the nerves, which innervate the heart.
+“I had a case of heart problems that were not improving.
+I examined the spine and found a displaced vertebra pressing against the nerves innervating the heart.
 I adjusted the vertebra and gave immediate relief: nothing ‘accidental’ or ‘rude’ about this. ‘

-«Then I began to reason if two diseases, as different as deafness and heart problems, came from compression, a pressure on the nerves, was it not another disease due to a similar cause?
-Thus, the science (knowledge) and the art (adjustment) of chiropractic were formed at that time.
+«Then I began to reason if two diseases, as different as deafness and heart problems, came from compression, pressure on the nerves, was it not another disease due to a similar cause?
+Thus, the science (knowledge) and the art (adjustment) of chiropractic were formed.

-Palmer coined his manual therapy technique “chiropractic”, which comes from the two Greek words cheiros and praktikos (meaning “with the hands”).
+Palmer coined his manual therapy technique “chiropractic,” which comes from the two Greek words chiros and praktikos (meaning “with the hands”).

-While DD Palmer is considered to be the first chiropractor, records show that similar adjustments have been used to help the body heal itself since the time of Hippocrates.
+While DD Palmer is considered the first chiropractor, records show that similar adjustments have been used to help the body heal itself since Hippocrates.

-Since Palmer’s time, millions of people around the world have benefited from this manual therapy.
+Since Palmer’s time, millions of people worldwide have benefited from this manual therapy.

-In 1897, Palmer helped establish the first chiropractic school, located in the US and now called Palmer College of Chiropractic (formerly Palmer Chiropractic School and Cure).
+In 1897, Palmer helped establish the first chiropractic school in the US, now called Palmer College of Chiropractic (formerly Palmer Chiropractic School and Cure).